 Every person should know the feeling of being utterly captivated and intrigued by nature, but this isn't always the case; many people feel nature's not for them, or not accessible.
 Our 3-year project will encourage more people to discover that nature is for everyone, and inspire them to feel happier and healthier, and foster a lifelong connection with nature.
-It will do this by providing accessible and supported outdoor well-being sessions at locations across the AONB.
+It will do this by providing accessible and supported outdoor well-being sessions at locations across the National Landscape.
 We will also provide Community Leader courses to enable people to run their own sessions.
-In addition, the project will engage with children at 24 schools, inspiring them to embed outdoor learning in their curriculum and to utilise local greenspaces as well as safe locations around the AONB.
+In addition, the project will engage with children at 24 schools, inspiring them to embed outdoor learning in their curriculum and to utilise local greenspaces as well as safe locations around the National Landscape.

 Activities will be delivered by a Community Engagement Officer, our Outdoor Learning Officer, and an Outdoor Learning Trainee.
 The Outdoor Learning Trainee role has now gone live, for further information visit the Ernest Cook Trust website.

 Activities will be free to attend, with free transport offered.
 They will be open to people experiencing social isolation, loneliness, or poor mental health; and sessions will be run for children, families and young people.

 We will focus on communities from Morecambe, Lancaster, Garstang, Preston, Burnley, Clitheroe, Nelson and Colne.